-When employees initiate an unfair labor practice strike, the employer can neither discharge or permanently replace the striking employees.
+When employees initiate an unfair labor practice strike, the employer can neither discharge nor permanently replace the striking employees.
 As the NLRB explains, “absent serious misconduct on their part, [striking employees] are entitled to have their jobs back even if employees hired to do their work have to be discharged.”

 Unlawful Grounds for an Employee Strike and Other Prohibitions

-- The strike has an unlawful purpose (i.e. the strike does not qualify as an economic strike or unfair labor practice strike);
+- The strike has an unlawful purpose (i.e., the strike does not qualify as an economic strike or unfair labor practice strike);

-- The striking employees engage in serious misconduct (i.e. actual or threatened violence, or prohibiting personnel from entering or leaving a workplace) or deprive the employer of property rights; or,
+- The striking employees engage in serious misconduct (i.e., actual or threatened violence, or prohibiting personnel from entering or leaving a workplace) or deprive the employer of property rights; or,

 What Should South Carolina Employers Do When Faced with an Employee Strike?

-When faced with a strike (or purported strike), South Carolina employers must react swiftly in order to protect themselves and execute an appropriate response.
+When faced with a strike (or purported strike), South Carolina employers must react swiftly to protect themselves and execute an appropriate response.
 Generally speaking, the preliminary steps involved in responding to an employee strike include:

 1. Determine Whether the Employees’ Collective Action Constitutes a Strike

 First, it is necessary to determine whether the employees’ collective action constitutes a strike instead of a walkout, picketing, or other activity.
 While these are all closely related (and it will not always immediately be clear how employees’ collective action should be classified), a strike requires a particular type of response.